EloHope/make_playlist/README.md

 The user can specify a date, and the script will include only files that have been added or modified after this date.

 ## Usage
-To activate the script, type the command chmod +x $HOME/funkRadio/make_playlist.sh .
-To run the script, type HOME/funkRadio/make_playlist.sh .
+Place the script make_playlist.sh into the directory $HOME/funkRadio/.
+To activate the script, type 'chmod +x $HOME/funkRadio/make_playlist.sh'.
+To run the script, type 'HOME/funkRadio/make_playlist.sh'.

-The script will present a menu with the above options.
+When launched, the script will present a menu with options listed above in Features.
 Select an option by typing its corresponding number and pressing Enter.

 The script will then guide you through the process of creating a playlist.
 The resulting playlist will be saved in the directory $HOME/funkRadio.